Where can I get more information about Geminus Head Start?

-Expect that your child will play outdoors on a regular basis, unless the National Weather Service indicates a potential safety or health hazard (i.e. wind advisory, heat advisory.)
+Expect that your child will play outdoors regularly unless the National Weather Service indicates a potential safety or health hazard i.e., a wind advisory, heat advisory.
 If your child’s classroom is in a public school building, the Head Start classroom will follow the school’s outdoor policy.
 The following guidelines will be followed regarding outdoor play:

-Staff will be responsible to monitor appropriate dress for outdoor weather activities.
-Programs make effort to have a supply of weather related clothing available to children who may not have appropriate clothes for the weather.
+Staff will monitor appropriate dress for outdoor weather activities.
+Programs make effort to have a supply of weather-related clothing available to children who may not have appropriate clothes for the weather.
 In cases of extreme winter weather, children will be allowed outdoors for brief intervals.

 In cases of heat and high humidity, children will be allowed outdoors for intervals of no longer than 15 minutes.
-Drinking water should be readily available for the children.
+Drinking water should be readily available to children.

 Supervisory staff reserves the right to stop children from participating in outdoor activities based on individual circumstances for the purpose of providing a safe environment for all children.